Fast drift effects in the averaging of a filtration combustion system - a periodic homogenization approach: Proof of Theorem

 Integrating by parts, with respect to time, in the last two identities, leads to

 It is worth pointing out that the terms

 are potentially blowing up.
-Therefore, they need a special attention.
+Therefore, they need a special treatment.
 To handle them, we use two auxiliary classes of vector fields $\Pi$ and $\Sigma$, which we introduced earlier in \eqref{aux1} and \eqref{aux2}.
 Thus, we obtain